 - NPC International’s $801 million sale of its Wendy’s and Pizza Hut units

 There are also numerous benefits for consolidated companies, such as the ability to share services like payroll and procurement across central operating functions.
 Larger companies typically have more resources devoted to performing data analytics and restaurant market research.
-When restaurants operate at a larger scale, they can lower the cost of capital and invest back into their business and people to deliver a good customer experience.
+When restaurants operate on a larger scale, they can lower the cost of capital and invest back into their business and people to deliver a good customer experience.
 To position your restaurant to reap these benefits, you need positioning that relies on strong performance metrics and the ability to demonstrate growth potential.

 Why restaurant acquisitions are up